jonasoesch/p9/paper.md

 * **Zoom**: Geometric zooming in and out of a fixed image.
 This transition too, is used in Google Maps [@Google:googlemaps].
 * **Filter**: Hiding or showing elements based on some criteria.
 When reading a visualization on cars, filtering might for example hide all the data on American cars.
 * **Reorder**: Reordering axes according to a different criterion.
 Countries that are displayed in alphabetical order might, for example, be reordered according to their GDP.
 * **Substrate transformation**: Any distortion to the scale that is not addition or multiplication of a constant.
 For example a log transform or a lens-effect that resizes only a part of the coordinate system.
-The latter being something that is not often seen in real-world applications but seems to be a darling of visualization researchers. [@Munzner-15:visualizationanalysis, pp. 327–338]
+The latter being something that is not often seen in real-world applications but seems to be a darling of visualization researchers [@Munzner-15:visualizationanalysis, pp. 327–338].
 * **Visualization change**: Showing the same data with a different visualization idiom.
 For example, showing a distribution as a boxplot to indicate mean, quantiles and outliers first and then transforming it into a histogram to give a better sense of its shape.
 * **Timestep**: Showing the same visualization for different points in time.
 For example, the population pyramid of Switzerland for 1960 and 2010 to show how it has shifted to older people.
 * **Data schema change**: Mapping a different data dimension to one of the visual variables (position, color, etc.).
 A visualization might, for example, show the use of certain plant variants over time and show the occurrence of pests over the same period in the next state.